-The “d” (value of scale division) is 0.001 grams and the “e” (value of verification scale division) is 0.01 grams.
-When "d" and 'e" are not the same value the last division on the scale's display is 'boxed".
-If you placed a gold chain on the FX120iN the display might read 45.02 grams.
-So the item weighs 45.022 grams and since "d" and 'e" are not equal the last decimal is uncertain.
-A pawnbroker could tell the customer - you have 45.02 grams.
+The "d" (value of scale division) is 0.001 grams and the "e" (value of verification scale division) is 0.01 grams.
+When "d" and "e" are not the same value the last division on the scale's display is "boxed".
+If you placed a gold ring on the FX120iN the display might read 7.03 grams.
+So the item weighs 7.031 grams and since "d" and "e" are not equal the last decimal is uncertain.
+A pawnbroker could tell the customer - you have 7.03 grams.

 The FX-120iN is a Class II weighing devices.
 Handbook 44 defines a Class II balance as any weighing device with 10,000 - 100,000 verified divisions.
 Since the FX-120iN weighs up to 122 grams and "e" is equal to 0.01 grams it is therefore 12,200 verified divisions.
 All this information can be verified by downloading the CofC # 08-045A2

-Table 8 says that the smallest item weighed on a class II scale with a division size of 0.1 g should weigh at least 5 grams (50 divisions) - the FX1200iN meets this description.
-The smallest item weighed on a class II scale with a division size of 0.01 g should weigh at least 0.2 grams (20 divisions) - the FX120iN meets this description.
+Table 8 says that the smallest item weighed on a class II scale with a verification scale division size of 0.1 g should weigh at least 5 grams (50 divisions) - the FX1200iN meets this description.
+The smallest item weighed on a class II scale with a verification scale division size of 0.01 g should weigh at least 0.2 grams (20 divisions) - the FX120iN meets this description.

-The Theory of Tolerances states that the tolerance allowed on a commercial device should not cause economic injury to either the buyer or the seller.
-A class II scale with a division size 0.1 gram is allowed 1 division (0.1 g) maintenance tolerance for weights between 0 and 500 grams.
-So if you had a known weight and we'll say a 100g calibration weight an approved scale to 0.1 gram could read 99.9g, 100.0g or 100.1g and be within tolerance.
-At the current market prices for gold ($1317.90 per troy ounce on 4/11/2014), that tolerance would allow a monetary error in excess of $4.23 on every transaction.
-Since one troy ounce = 31.1034768 grams therefore $1317.90 / 31.1034768 = $42.371 per gram and if one used a scale verified division of 0.1 gram you need to divide $42.371 by 10 to equal $4.237 for each tenth of a gram division.
-Since the FX-120iN is verified to 0.01g the monetary error now drops to 42 cents.
+The Theory of Tolerances states that the tolerance allowed on a commercial weighing device should not cause economic injury to either the buyer or the seller.
+A class II scale with a verification scale division size 0.1 gram is allowed 1 division (0.1 g) maintenance tolerance for weights between 0 and 500 grams.
+So if you had a known weight and we'll say a 100g calibration weight weighed on a LFT scale with a verification scale division of 0.1 gram the scale could read 99.9g, 100.0g or 100.1g and be within tolerance.
+At the current market prices for gold ($1228.70 per troy ounce on 3/1/2016), that tolerance would allow a monetary error in excess of $3.95 on every transaction.
+Since one troy ounce = 31.1034768 grams therefore $1228.70 / 31.1034768 = $39.503 per gram and if one used a scale verified division of 0.1 gram you need to divide $39.503 by 10 to equal $3.9503 for each tenth of a gram division.
+Since the FX-120iN is verified to 0.01g the monetary error now drops to 39 cents.